ksmirenko/cards-toefl/README.md

 # Cards for the TOEFL® Test
-An Android app which helps you learn vocabulary for the TOEFL Test.
+An Android app which helps Russian speakers learn vocabulary for the TOEFL Test.

-Minimal supported Android version is 4.2 (API 17).
+## Download

+You can find the latest version [here](https://github.com/ksmirenko/cards-toefl/releases).

+Android 4.2 (API 17) or higher is required.
+The app is designed for phones, but runs on tablets as well.

 ## Features: